Biden In Berlin Vows No Let-up On Support For Ukraine - UrduPoint

 Biden In Berlin Vows No Let-up On Support For Ukraine

-Berlin, (APP - UrduPoint / Pakistan Point News - 18th Oct, 2024) President Joe Biden urged NATO allies to keep backing Ukraine in its war against Russia as he kicked off a farewell visit to Germany Friday just weeks before US elections.
+Berlin, (APP - UrduPoint / Pakistan Point News - 18th Oct, 2024) President Joe Biden urged NATO allies to keep backing Ukraine in its war against Russia as he made his farewell visit to Germany Friday just weeks before US elections.

 As Ukraine faces a third winter at war and battlefield losses in the east, Kyiv and its allies fear a potential return of Donald Trump to the White House would mean reduced US military support.

-Biden said that Western allies must "sustain our support ... until Ukraine wins a just and sustainable peace".
+Biden said Western allies must "sustain our support... until Ukraine wins a just and sustainable peace.

 "We're headed into a very difficult winter.
 We cannot let up."

+In another worrying development for Ukraine, North Korea has decided to send a "large-scale" troop deployment to support Moscow's war, according to Seoul's spy agency.
+It said 1,500 special forces were already in eastern Russia undergoing training.

-Biden was later set to hold talks with Chancellor Olaf Scholz, French President Emmanuel Macron and British Prime Minister Keir Starmer.
+During his one-day visit, Biden met Chancellor Olaf Scholz, before French President Emmanuel Macron and British Prime Minister Keir Starmer arrived at the chancellery for four-way talks.

+On Thursday, President Volodymyr Zelensky presented his "victory plan" to the European Union and NATO, but his allies have not agreed to his request for immediate NATO membership.

+Washington and London have also rejected Ukrainian requests for clearance to use donated long-range weapons against targets inside Russia.
+Berlin has refused to send its own long-range Taurus missile system.

 Recent Stories